11 Sampling and Analytical Methods

 Field test kits are available for PFAS but have not been fully evaluated.
 Although these kits cannot achieve low detection limits, they could be helpful in screening for potential high concentrations of PFAS in the field.

 11.2 Analytical Methods/Techniques

 Analytical methods are still evolving for PFAS analysis.
 Currently, very few methods are multilaboratory-validated and published.
-Two multilaboratory-validated methods, USEPA 537.1 and USEPA Method 533 have been published for analysis of finished drinking water samples (Shoemaker and Tettenhorst 2018; USEPA 2019f).
+Two multilaboratory-validated methods, USEPA 537.1 and USEPA Method 533 have been published for analysis of finished drinking water samples (Shoemaker and Tettenhorst 2020; USEPA 2019).

-- Method 537.1 tests for 18 PFAS analytes (12 PFAAs and 6 polyfluorinated precursors, including GenX process chemicals).
+- Method 537.1 tests for 18 PFAS analytes (12 PFAAs and 6 other PFAS, including HFPO-DA (a GenX process chemical).
 In this method surrogates are added prior to solid-phase extraction (SPE) to assess for analyte loss due to sample preparation.
 Internal standards are added to the final sample extract to assess instrument performance.